pp00704831/Stripformer-ECCV-2022-/README.md

 For example: './datasets/GoPro/train/blur/\*\*/\*.png'

 **We train our Stripformer in two stages:** </br>
-**1) We pre-train Stripformer for 3000 epochs on patch size 256x256.
-Please run the following commands.** </br>
+* We pre-train Stripformer for 3000 epochs with patch size 256x256 </br>
+* Run the following commands
 ```
 python train_Stripformer_pretrained.py
 ```

-**2) After stage 1, we keep training Stripformer for 1000 epochs on patch size 512x512.
-Please run the following commands.** </br>
+* After 3000 epochs, we keep training Stripformer for 1000 epochs with patch size 512x512 </br>
+* Run the following commands
 ```
 python train_Stripformer_gopro.py
 ```